Ukrainian brewery joins war effort, switches from beer to Molotov cocktails - NewsBreak

 Business owner Yuriy Zastavny said the brewery began producing Molotov cocktails at the suggestion of an employee who took part in Kyiv’s pro-Western uprising in 2014.

 “We do this because someone has to.
 We have the skills, we went through a street revolution in 2014.
-We had to make and use Molotov cocktails then,” Zastavny said.EXPLAINER: How is Russia-Ukraine war linked to religion?
+We had to make and use Molotov cocktails then,” Zastavny said.‘Invaders will die’: Former Miss Grand Ukraine joins fight against Russian forces

 He vowed to do “everything we can to help win this war.”